Robust replication of barrier-style claims on price and volatility: Summary and future research

 \section{Summary and future research}

 Assuming only that the price of a risky asset $S=\ee^X$ is strictly positive and continuous and driven by an independent volatility process $\sig$, we have shown how to price and hedge a variety of barrier-style claims written on the $\log$ returns $X$ and the quadratic variation of $\log$ returns $\<X\>$.
 In particular, we have studied single and double barrier knock-in, knock-out, and rebate claims.
-The pricing formula we obtain are semi-robust in that they make no assumption about the market price of volatility risk.
-Moreover, our hedging strategies hold with probability one.
+The pricing formulas we obtain are semi-robust in that they do not specify the dynamics of $\sigma$, which may be non-Markovian and may include jumps.

 Future research will focus three areas (i) weakening the independence assumption on $\log$ returns and volatility, (ii) pricing and hedging when calls and puts are available only at discrete strikes or only within a finite interval, (iii) considering richer payoff structures, which may depend on the running maximum or minimum of the asset in addition to $\log$ returns and quadratic variation of $\log$ returns.